arthurandreev/JavaHealeniumPOC/README.md

 3. Run the test with the changed locator to observe how the self-healing capability works.
 With Healenium enabled, the test should pass by healing the web element locator.

 4. You can verify the self-healing by visiting [http://localhost:7878/healenium/report/](http://localhost:7878/healenium/report/), where you'll find a report and a screenshot of the healed web element.

-# Summary
-Healenium offers a valuable solution for Selenium automation projects, significantly reducing maintenance work and addressing the common issue of failing regression tests due to minor web locator changes.
-It's a powerful tool for making your test automation more robust and efficient, allowing you to focus on creating tests for new features rather than constantly fixing failing regression tests.
-Explore Healenium further to harness its full capabilities and enhance your test automation processes.

 # DEMO